Introducing the RCSLT

 King George VI, who received speech and language therapy for his stammer, became the College's first Royal Patron in 1948.
 Her Majesty Queen Elizabeth, the Queen Mother, continued this support after his death in 1952 and become the college's patron in 1959.

-To view a copy of the letter sent to the King by Lionel Logue, please click here.
+View a copy of the letter sent to King George VI by Lionel Logue.